-At The Law Offices of Kenneth Hiller, PLLC, our attorneys help clients in Buffalo New York pursue options for expediting their Social Security hearings.
+At The Law Offices of Kenneth Hiller, PLLC, our attorneys help clients pursue options for expediting their Social Security hearings.

 Contact us to set up a free consultation with an attentive lawyer.
 We are generally able to schedule appointments within one business day.

 Under normal circumstances, it can take an average of 15 to 18 months to get a Social Security disability (SSD) or SSI hearing scheduled.
 However, applicants are eligible to have their hearing dates moved up through an expedited process in either of the following situations: